ushahidi/opendesign/Bangalore-workshop.md

 ## Witness

 Our witness was Akhila, a researcher involved in researching the Kerala flooding of 2018 and 2019.
-Akhila works for [Centre for Migration and Inclusive Development](http://cmid.org.in/)
+Akhila works for [Centre for Migration and Inclusive Development](http://cmid.org.in/) you can find their report on the Kerala floodings in .PDF format via a google drive link [here](https://drive.google.com/file/d/1UxIHvOEyT_aXqbKeJX1ayRpBjwmQP4G5/view?fbclid=IwAR03289j1ehOmDnHjWm996xQtMIAy8grAAZU1Koa5KiO8zHltVQGLQrT0Xg)

 ## Workshop Observations